Skip to Content

 26. Vancouver Christmas Market

 Ready for a little taste of Germany in the middle of Vancouver?
 The Vancouver Christmas Market is inspired by the classic Christmas markets in Germany and Europe, with delicious food, festive music, and shopping.
-It’s one of the most popular events in Vancouver in the month of December leading up to Christmas.
+It’s one of the most popular events in Vancouver in December.

-The Christmas Market is located at the Jack Poole Plaza and starts at $19.99 CAD for adults and $9.99 CAD for youth with kids free (online only, prices at the gate are more expensive) to enter.
+The Christmas Market is located at the Jack Poole Plaza and starts at $20 CAD (online only, prices at the gate are more expensive) to enter.
 Once inside, you can explore the many different stalls with treats and handicrafts.
 I highly recommend treating yourself to some Glühwein (mulled wine) and schnitzel!

-The market typically opens on November 20 until December 24 between 11:30 am and 9:30 pm except on Christmas Eve it’s only open until 6 pm.
+The market typically opens in mid-November and stays open until December 24 between 11:30 am and 9:30 pm except on Christmas Eve it’s only open until 6 pm.
 However, you should check the event’s specific dates every year.

 Related Read: Visiting Vancouver in Summer and missing the Christmas Markets?
 Check out the Richmond Night Market for an epic foodie experience!